mirko-bianco/FidoLib/FidoCore.md

 - **FIFO**.
 The cache has a limited size. when the size is reached the first item that was added is removed.
 - **Usage**.
 The cache has a limited size. when the size is reached the items that are added/accessed the last are kept.

-When an item in the cache becomes stale it can be forced by using the `.ForceIt` method.
+When an item in the cache becomes stale its value can be forced by using the `.ForceIt` method.

 Caching is supported for functions up to four parameters: